-Zimmermann drops dud, Tribe thumps Tigers
+'Terrible': Mistakes bite Zimmermann, Tigers in blowout

 BOX SCORE: Indians 11, Tigers 2

-He didn’t have very good command of the strike zone (45 strikes, 73 pitches) and he didn’t have his best pitch (the slider).
+“Terrible,” Zimmermann said.
+“I came out feeling good the first couple innings and in the third inning, the wheels fell off.
+I just didn’t have very good command…I didn’t have my best stuff.
+My slider got flat

+“I’m going to have to take a look at the film and see what went wrong.”

 In the fatal five-run third, he gave up a double to Jason Kipnis and a two-run double to Michael Brantley, both on looping sliders.

 After an RBI single by Jose Ramirez, Lonnie Chisenhall spanked a first-pitch curveball over the wall in right field.
 Chisenhall attacked the pitch, which was down in the zone, like he was expecting it.